awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-trusted-signers.md

    When finished, choose **Add**\.

+1. Record the public key ID\.
+You use it later when you create signed URLs or signed cookies, as the value of the `Key-Pair-Id` field\.

 **To add the public key to a key group**

 1. Open the CloudFront console at [ https://console\.aws\.amazon\.com/cloudfront/](https://console.aws.amazon.com/cloudfront/)\.